emmydev9/advertise_products_celo_dapp/README.md

 # advertise_products_celo_dapp

 An Ads dAPP Using Solidity, Celo Smart Contract, ReactJs, and tailwind CSS.
-It'll be a platform which mimics the google adsense where anyone can advertise their product while utilizing cUSD, with the information being kept on the celo blockchain via an smart contract.
+It'll be a platform which mimics the google adsense where anyone can advertise their product while utilizing cUSD, with the information being kept on the celo blockchain via a smart contract.

 It is built using the next.js framework.